franc6/snips-hassio-addon/README.md

 ## TODO
 The following list is in no particular order...

-- Restart HA instead of telling the user to do it, when the HA config is updated.
 - Support the SuperSnipsTTS script.
 - Support on-device audio, but only if it exists.
 - Add support for configuring skills in the assistant -- through the web ui or through config flows??